 SLAM!
-The ‘unplugged’ event thundered into life with the 1984 classic, one of four that was to feature.
+The ‘unplugged’ event thundered into life with the 1984 classic.
 The tight environs and abundant energy made for a terrific sound and radiant atmosphere.
 Marian kept his imperial best for the beginning and the end.

 The second track was, in some ways, the centrepiece for the set: ‘I Die For You Today’.
 Still so different in live and studio forms, the crowd provides some of the extra energy the song has come to need.
 It is testimony to the pulsating synth riffs that the song has come to miss a limb without them.

-Three and four were the biting soul of Alphaville.
-‘Big in Japan’ is the true chameleon.
-It is never the same twice, and the arrangement has gone through several reincarnations since my last witness in 2004.
+‘Big in Japan’ is the true chameleon – it is never the same twice, and the arrangement has gone through several reincarnations since my last attendance in 2004.
 Unplugged, it reminded me of the Culture Mix from First Harvest: an intriguing combination of lounge jazz with a syncopated pulse.

 Great cheer was had with more drink and merriment.
-England, Germany and the USA united in dance to the first public playing of the new album as the minutes counted down to midnight.
-At the crest of the new day, manager Christian Mielke offered the new album for sale.
+This sole Brit, Germany and the USA danced along to the first public playing of the new album as the minutes counted down to midnight, when manager Christian Mielke made it available for sale.

-The Quasimodo club closed its doors at 2am, but the merriment would not end.
-The last fans standing meandered through the quiet Kurfurstendamm to continue our own party atmosphere.
-We are sure that all of the disturbed residents will understand our jubilation.
+The Quasimodo club closed its doors at 2am, leaving the last remaining fans to continue the party through the quiet Kurfurstendamm.
 Talk of Alphaville past and present turned to the future.
-We played tunes and videos on our phones and had hours of frolic and laughter to warm the Berlin chill.
+We played tunes and videos on our phones and had hours of laughter to warm the Berlin chill.

-And, of course, I owe the band for arranging the fantastic party.
+And, of course, I owe the band for a great party.
 They continue to dig inside my pyramid, to resurrect me from the dead, to light up my darkness, in the way that only they can.